pytest-dev/pyfakefs/docs/troubleshooting.rst

 - unwanted deviations that we didn't notice--if you find any of these, please write an issue and we will try to fix it
-- behavior that depends on different OS versions and editions--as mentioned in :ref:`limitations`, ``pyfakefs`` uses the TravisCI systems as reference system and will not replicate all system-specific behavior
+- behavior that depends on different OS versions and editions--as mentioned in :ref:`limitations`, ``pyfakefs`` uses the systems used for CI tests in GitHub Actions as reference system and will not replicate all system-specific behavior
 - behavior that depends on low-level OS functionality that ``pyfakefs`` is not able to emulate; examples are the ``fcntl.ioctl`` and ``fcntl.fcntl`` functions that are patched to do nothing